Ah, the things that do attain.

 The Stoic PR Professional

-I’m fascinated by Stoicism and I’m inspired by the idea of translating classical Stoic virtues (wisdom, courage, justice, temperance) and applying them to public relations:
+I’m inspired by Stoicism — and intrigued by the idea of translating classical Stoic virtues (wisdom, courage, justice, temperance) and applying them to public relations:

 The Wisdom Pitch